laminated-labs/monad-helm/README.md

 - Helm 3.10+ installed locally.
 - Storage classes capable of provisioning the default PersistentVolumeClaims (`1.7Ti` NVMe filesystem and `1.7Ti` block volume).
 Override `pvc.yaml` settings if your environment differs.
 - Worker nodes configured with huge pages (`HugePages-2Mi` and `HugePages-1Gi`) to satisfy the pod limits configured in the StatefulSet.
-- Access to the required container images (`ghcr.io/laminated-labs/monad-*`).
+- Access to the required container image (`ghcr.io/laminated-labs/monad`).
 Configure `imagePullSecrets` if the registry is private; defaults assume public GHCR access.

 ## Docker Image
-A Dockerfile is provided to build the image with the necessary monad binaries.
-You can specify a different version by setting the `VERSION` build argument.
-The chart defaults align with mainnet-compatible images (app version `v0.12.2`).
+A single Dockerfile builds the shared image used by all chart containers (bft, execution, rpc, and mpt).
+You can specify a different version by setting the `VERSION` build argument (defaults to `0.12.2-rpc-hotfix2`).
+The GitHub Actions workflow builds and publishes `ghcr.io/laminated-labs/monad` using the chart `appVersion`, so the chart and image stay in lockstep.

 ## Installation
 1. Clone this repository and change into it.